Home > Articles How to fix roblox studio not opening.

 How to create a new iMovie project on your Mac

-1. In the Projects browser, click Create New.
+- In the Projects browser, click Create New.
 If you're currently editing a movie, click the Projects button in the toolbar, then click Projects again to open the Projects browser.

-2. Click Movie.
+- Click Movie.
 Your new project opens, showing the browser, the viewer, and the timeline.

-3. After creating your project, add clips from events in the Libraries list, or add video clips and photos from your Photos app library.
+You can also click Trailer to use built-in templates to create a trailer with your own videos and photos. - After creating your project, add clips from events in the Libraries list, or add video clips and photos from your Photos app library.
 You can also import video clips, photos, and other media from other sources:

 To start creating your movie, drag clips from the iMovie browser to the timeline of your project.
 You can also drag clips into the timeline from the Finder and from the Desktop of your Mac.